AntonAks/FastApi-Celery-Flower/README.md

 4. Open http://0.0.0.0:8888/docs in your browser to see the Swagger UI
 5. Open http://0.0.0.0:5556/ in your browser to see the Flower UI

+### Notice that .env file is included in the repository for testing purposes only.
+In a real project, it should be added to .gitignore.

 ## Swagger UI

 ![Swagger UI](./img/Swagger.png)